weaviate/weaviate/README.md

 ## Join our community!

 At Weaviate, we love to connect with our community.
-We love helping amazing people build cool things with Weaviate.
-We love getting to know you.
-We love to talk with you about you passions.
+We love helping amazing people build cool things.
+And, we love to talk with you about you passion for vector databases and AI.

 Please reach out, and join our community: